 Darran Crabtree is director of conservation programs in Central and Western New York.
 Darran began with the Conservancy in 2002 working as Director of Conservation Science for the French Creek Project, a landscape managed by both PA and NY.
 His work has helped lead to a shift from restoration approaches in French Creek to strategies that are aimed at maintaining the already high quality habitats.
 Now he leads a conservation team focused on conserving ecological processes such as flow regimes and lake levels for Lake Ontario, and restoring resilience to large forested areas and floodplains.

-Kristen France, Senior Conservation Scientist
+Kristin France, Senior Conservation Scientist

 Kristin France grounds our work in science, helping design our approach and evaluate our success.
 She utilizes research, relationships with academic and other partners, and citizen science to help gather the information we need to accomplish our conservation work.
 She also co-leads our state-wide efforts on climate change, developing and facilitating collaboration on strategies for reducing greenhouse gas emissions and preparing for and responding to a changing planet.
 Prior to working with the Conservancy, Kristin worked as a community ecologist in marine, freshwater and terrestrial systems, and her research took her from Antarctica to Tanzania.
 She is a graduate of Williams College in Massachusetts and has a Ph.D. in marine science from the College of William and Mary in Virginia.

-Kate Frazer, MARKETING & Communications Manager
+Kate Frazer, Marketing & Communications Manager

 Kate Frazer leads communications and marketing for The Nature Conservancy’s Central and Western New York Chapter, raising the organization’s visibility through earned media, events, digital and print products, marketing partnerships and social media.
 Prior to this role, she held positions including senior writer and associate director of marketing for the organization’s New England region.
 Kate is an avid writer who also conducts storytelling and messaging workshops for teams across the Conservancy.
+She recently completed a Coda fellowship focused on Global Content.

 Gretchen Holtz, Office Manager